mbasanta/craigslist-for-sale-alerts/README.md

  * SLACK_CHANNEL - the Slack channel you want the bot to post in
  * DMS_URL - Optional Dead Man's Snitch URL used for monitoring

+If using Gmail to send email alerts, some [further changes](http://stackoverflow.com/questions/10147455/trying-to-send-email-gmail-as-mail-provider-using-python/27515833#27515833) may be required.

 Deployment
 --------------------